Editorial Review

 Key Legal Distinctions Every Researcher Must Understand

-Analog vs. Identical: The Federal Analogue Act could theoretically apply to peptides structurally similar to scheduled substances, though enforcement has been extremely rare in the peptide context.
-This mainly affects peptide analogs of controlled hormones (e.g., certain GH secretagogue analogs).
-Researchers should be aware of this provision when working with novel structural analogs of regulated peptides.
+Analog vs. Identical: The Federal Analogue Act could apply to peptides structurally similar to scheduled substances.
+Enforcement has been very rare in the peptide space.
+This mainly affects analogs of controlled hormones (e.g., certain GH secretagogue analogs).
+Researchers should know this rule when working with novel structural analogs of regulated peptides.

-Understanding these distinctions is not optional — it is essential for maintaining legal compliance.
-When in doubt, consult with legal counsel specializing in FDA regulatory law.
-Our peptide fundamentals guide provides additional background on peptide classification.
+Knowing these distinctions is not optional — it is essential for staying compliant.
+When in doubt, consult legal counsel who specializes in FDA regulatory law.
+Our peptide fundamentals guide provides more background on peptide classification.

 What to Expect in 2026 and Beyond